 About Lona Lee

-Aside from calligraphy, I enjoy watercolor classes, bookbinding, yoga, and all things outdoors or abroad.
+Aside from calligraphy, I enjoy watercolor, yoga, the outdoors, and travelling.
 I grew up in New York but opted for the perpetual sunshine of California on and off since 2002.
 I now live in the South Bay area of Los Angeles with my husband and our fuzzy cat, Goni, the unofficial mascot of this website.